Hey Everyone! Happy Solstice!

-On December 21st, in the Northern Hemisphere, we experience the Winter Solstice-the shortest day and the longest night of the year.
+On December 22 in the Northern Hemisphere, we celebrate the Winter Solstice (also known as Yule) -the shortest day of the year, and the longest night.

 1. Burn Frankincense

-You can also burn frankincense with myrrh.
-Frankincense and myrrh have always gone hand in hand.
+Frankincense and myrrh have always gone hand in hand, burned together in ritual, as offerings to the divine, and to clear and create sacred space.
 Myrrh is also a sacred healing resin, and carries the energy of the Moon and the Divine Feminine.

 In the story of Jesus’s birth, it is said that he was visited by three magi bearing gifts of frankincense, myrrh and gold.
 The gold represented the wealth that comes from the union of the King and Queen, aka the Divine Masculine and Divine Feminine.